BXS-Archipelago/far-east-cc-ms4/Testing.md

         - The new address from the order has been saved to My Profile.
         - Updating the street address and country in My Profile, the new information saves.
         - Testing with new order again - new order does not contain Profile default address.
+        - Investigation found that my Checkout view in checkout>views.py was missing some code.
+It is now updated to check if the user is authenticated, and if so to grab the profile address, and if not to render an empty form.

+    - Checkout Testing now completed successfully.

 ### Testing Product Management